OopsRyan/advanced-programming-elements/README.md

 	var a = function() {

 	}

 9. Enter a space char after keywords `for` and `if`
 10. When the same logic appears many time and runs various functions, it is essential to find out the pattern, such as the key event binding.
 Each pressed key means different methods to be run.
 The most effective way is to store the keys in a dictionary and bind functions for these keys.
 In the Game 1, I store the keys in a dictionary 'actions', and bind a function for each key (registration in the code).
 11. Separate a file into many sub-files which achieve different functions.
 Put supportive functions in the file called 'utilities'.
-12. If possible, design a function for debugging, like pausing the game in this case.
+12. If possible, design a function for debugging, like stopping the game in this case.
 13. One of JS's shortcomings is asynchronous loading all images.
 14. When writing if statement, the body of statement should not be too long, so usually write the oppsite predicate and return the function to avoid the orignial predicate containing a long body statment.

 <img src="https://github.com/OopsRyan/advanced-programming-styles/blob/master/game1/game1_demo.gif" width="200" height="200"/>